veltzer/demos-devops-terraform/exercises/basic/11_app_in_aws/exercise.md

 {"text": "Hello from backend"}
 ```

 _If your frontend endpoint isn't up yet, just give it a little time.
-Autoscaling groups in combination with launch configurations can take
+Auto-scaling groups in combination with launch configurations can take
 some time to actually spin up the EC2 instances.
 In addition, we also have a boot script running that is run to bring up the server(s) once
 the EC2 instances themselves are up.
 So, yeah, it could take just a bit._